Skip to main content

 Metric alerts

-You can create alert definitions that fire when specific metric events occur.
-Each alert definition targets a combination of:
+You can also create alert definitions that fire on specific metric transitions.
+Each definition targets a combination of:

 • Metric family — RSI, SMA, EMA, ATR, or VWAP

-• Event type — the transition you want to be notified about (e.g., rsi_entered_oversold, price_touched_vwap_plus_2sigma)
+• Event type — the transition you want to be notified about (e.g., rsi_entered_oversold, price_touched_vwap_plus_2sigma, entered_atr_high_zone)

 • Symbol — a specific ticker, or leave blank to match all equities